 Quarterly informational print publication for state and local association executives and MLS directors that covers of local, state, and national association programs, activities, trends.
 It also covers ideas in association management and their practical application in REALTOR® associations.

 NAR’s flagship website includes news and resources to help state and local AEs manage their association and increase their professionalism through continuing education.
 It also serves as a clearinghouse for rules, guidelines, notices, and other communication on association governance, and provides access to NAR resources that AEs can use in their own associations.
 Resources are available for state and local volunteer leaders as well.

 Communication Directors of state and local REALTOR® associations have their own curated collection of resources.

-NAR has compiled a series of “field guides” with information on a range of topics, from the mortgage interest deduction to seller financing and drones.
-These field guides offer advice and regularly-updated news on public policy affecting residential and commercial REALTORS® alike.
+NAR has created a number of real estate topics with information on a range of subjects, from the mortgage interest deduction to seller financing and drones.
+These topics offer advice and regularly-updated news on public policy affecting residential and commercial REALTORS® alike.
 On each page you'll find links to articles, books, websites, statistics, and other material on the subject.
-Associations are encouraged to share this information with their members or use the field guides to get up to speed on important issues.
+Associations are encouraged to share this information with their members or use the topics and references to get up to speed on important issues.